Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 date:   2020-04-11 19:21:43 -0700
 categories: style
 ---
 Choosing a name is difficult.
 Whether the name is for a function, your first born or a Terraform resource there should be a lot of thought that goes into choosing the right name.
-While it is easier to rename a Terraform resource than a child it is still better to get it rigth the first time.
+While it is easier to rename a Terraform resource than a child it is still better to get it right the first time.

 ## Casing
 Use [snake case](https://en.wikipedia.org/wiki/Snake_case).
-Terraform resource types use snake case (i.e. aws_s3_bucket) and that is the covention which should be followed.
+Terraform resource types use snake case (i.e. `aws_s3_bucket`) and that is the covention which should be followed.
 {% highlight hcl %}
 # Bad
 resource "aws_s3_bucket" "albLogging" {